 The System's investment objective is to earn or exceed the actuarial assumption rate of 7.00%, or to outperform its policy benchmark.
-For fiscal year 2017, the System met both objectives, which is attributed to a broadly diversified asset allocation designed to capture gains from the strong financial markets.
-Long-term performance for the three and five year periods is still attractive, with annualized returns of 5.7% and 9.4%, respectively.
+For fiscal year 2018, the System met both objectives by posting an overall return of 9.7%. the performance is attributed to a broadly diversified asset allocation designed to capture gains from the strong financial markets.
+Long-term performance for the three and five year periods is still attractive, with annualized returns of 8.0% and 8.7%, respectively.
 For investment of the System's assets, the Board utilizes external portfolio managers in active and passive strategies.
-The managers are monitored and evaluated by the Board and its investment consultant, Marquette Associates, Inc. (Marquette), who provides the Board with monthly and annual evaluation reports.
-A summary of their annual analysis and the target asset allocation is found on pages 39-46 in the investment section of this report.
+The managers are monitored and evaluated by the Board and its investment consultants, who provides the Board with monthly, quarterly and annual evaluation reports.
+A summary of their annual analysis and the target asset allocation is found on pages 37-46 in the investment section of this report.
 Please refer to the MD&A for more investment and financial analysis.